fuzzy-st/errors/README.md

 A *very* powerful, fully **type-safe**, *dependency free* utility for creating rich **custom errors**.
 Complete with:
 - Hierarchical error classes
-- Advanced context tracking,
+- Advanced context tracking
-- Inheritance and diagnostic capabilities.
+- Inheritance and diagnostic capabilities
+- Performance optimizations
+- Circular reference protection

-Its a fuzzy idea that by having a form of contextual-based error support we can craft better consequences when an error is eventually *thrown* in our near perfect code-bases.
+Its a fuzzy sort of idea, that by having a form of *contextual-based error support* we can **craft better consequences** when an `error` is eventually *thrown* in our near perfect code-bases.

 ## 🔍 Overview